ireaneus/CDI/NTSurveyActs.md

 ---

-## The Witness in Judea and Samaria vs. 8:4-12:25
+## III.
+The Witness in Judea and Samaria vs. 8:4-12:25

 **Chapter 9**
 **_In Chapter 9, Luke_** tells of Saul’s dramatic conversion and Peter’s miracles in Lydda and Joppa (*vs. 9:1-43*). **_Christ is presented as_** the risen Lord who transforms lives (*vs. 9:4-6*). **_Believers should_** trust in God’s power to change even the most unlikely individuals (*vs. 9:20-22*).